 Order of the Supreme Court is final

 In Thailand, the Supreme Court serves as the final appellate court.
 Its judgment and order is considered final in all cases.
-In the country, there are three levels of courts: the Civil Court, the District Court, and the Provincial Court.
+In the country, there are three levels of Thai courts: the Civil Court, the District Court, and the Provincial Court.
 Appeals to the Supreme Court are allowed by either party, but the order of the Supreme Court is the final word on all disputes.
 Appeals to the Supreme Court must be made within 60 days of the Supreme Court’s decision.

 Service of summons

-Thai courts do not have a comprehensive discovery scheme.
+A Thai court do not have a comprehensive discovery scheme.
 The basic rules of disclosure, known as the CPC, require parties to file a list seven days before taking evidence, provide copies to the other party, and describe all of the relevant documents.
 Parties may submit additional lists of evidence.
 When serving summonses in Thailand, the petitioning party must first file a separate petition for the court to serve the summons.

 Costs of arbitration

-In the past, Thai courts have encouraged parties to choose arbitration over litigation in some cases.
+In the past, a Thai court have encouraged parties to choose arbitration over litigation in some cases.
 For instance, in the Civil Code of Procedure 1934, Thailand incorporated mediation.
 Its courts also promote negotiation between disputing parties.
 The Thai Arbitration Act, which was based on the UNCITRAL Model Law for International Commercial Arbitration, signaled that Thailand was serious about arbitration.
 Today, arbitration remains one of the most popular and widely used alternative dispute resolution methods in Thailand.